Esteves4/Smartbee/Scale/README.md

       To connect the HX711 on Arduino, look at the table below, connect the wires in their respective PINs on the Arduino and on the HX711.
 After the table there is a diagram of the connections.

-      >**Since we already connected the gsm module on the previous step, we're going to focus only on the HX711 conections.**
+      >**Since we've already connected the gsm module on the previous step, we're going to focus only on the HX711 conections.**

       | Wire Color  | HX711 | Arduino PIN|